OpticalTone/CallStatsClient/README.md

 * Create .p12 certificate, use `secret string` for password:
 `openssl pkcs12 -export -out ecc-key.p12 -inkey privatekey.pem -in certificate.crt`

-* Copy content of .p12 certificate to CallStatsClient `ecc-key.p12` file
+* Add .p12 certificate to UWP project:
+> Open .appxmanifest Declarations tab
+> Select Certificates and Add
+> Add New: Store name: Root, Content: path to .p12 certificate
+> When `ecc-key.p12` is in the project remove it from Declarations tab